wp-plugins/yith-topbar-countdown/README.txt

-=== YITH Topbar Countdown ===
+=== YITH Pre-Launch ===

 Contributors: yithemes
-Tags: countdown, topbar, themes, yit
-Requires at least: 3.5.1
+Tags: prelaunch, maintenance, construction, themes, yit Requires at least: 3.5.1
 Tested up to: 4.1
-Stable tag: 1.0.1
+Stable tag: 1.0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH Topbar Countdown allows you to show a banner in the top of the screen with a simple countdown for offers and promotions.
+YITH Pre-Launch give you the ability to have a simple Pre-Launch page for your website in under construction.

 == Description ==

-If you need to launch an offer or a promotions on your website, YITH Topbar Countdown plugin is the right tool for you.
-With it you can add a pretty banner in the top of the screen with a simple countdown of the date of the offer you are launching.
-You can also customize the banner and edit the background or typography of text.

-Working demos are available **[here](http://plugins.yithemes.com/yith-topbar-countdown/)**
+If you are been launching your website and would like to make it known to your visitors, install the plugin `YITH Pre-Launch` to quickly set a lovely page customizable to show to your visitors to warn them of the ongoing prelaunch, with a pretty countodown in real time.

-Full documentation is available [here](http://yithemes.com/docs-plugins/yith_topbar_countdown/).
+A working demo is available [here](http://plugins.yithemes.com/yith-prelaunch/).
+Full documentation is available [here](http://yithemes.com/docs-plugins/yith_pre_launch/).

 = Installation =